KieronHolmes/SEPM-Deliverables/README.md

 # SEPM-Deliverables
 Below is a list of all project artefacts added to this repository.

+## Presentation
+* PowerPoint and Video file containing our Presentation to the clients.

 ## Requirements
 * Client's Approval of Gherkin Features